Chri-sly/Probabilistic-Actual-Causality-Checker/README.md

 # Probabilistic Actual Causality: Approaches and Implementation
-Bachelor thesis project by Christopher Schubert in computer science at Artificial Intelligence and Machine Learning Lab.
+Bachelor thesis project by Christopher Schubert in computer science at Artificial Intelligence and Machine Learning Lab at TU Darmstadt.

 ## Background
 In my bachelor's thesis I looked at the different approaches towards extending actual causation